psthomas/psthomas.github.io/_posts/2018-06-27-meta-returns.md

 ## Conclusion

 * It seems like there are returns to risk taking for both the individual and combined estimates.
 This is useful to know because it means a a large error bound on a cost effectiveness estimate shouldn’t be disqualifying on it’s own.
+* Plots like these could be useful for identifying promising interventions, especially when many independent estimates point in the same direction.
+This seems to be the case for many malaria, HIV, and smoking cessation interventions in the plot above.
-* This framework could be a useful sanity check for future estimates.
+* This framework could also provide a useful sanity check for future estimates.
 For example, if an estimate is far above the existing frontier, it might be worth reviewing it for an incorrect calculation or poor assumption.
 But it's important to be careful when doing this because these estimates only cover a small fraction of the possible actions one could take in the world.
 * The intervention with the highest expected impact (and highest uncertainty) is research into diarrheal disease.
-This suggests that uncertainty that comes with research is worth it in some cases.
+This suggests that research can be very beneficial even if it's more uncertain.
 This relationship might be even more clear if we were to add estimates from more esoteric forms of basic research, although some forms of research might not be amenable to this type of analysis.

 ## References